dresdner353/energyutils/SEMOPX_DATA_UTIL.md

 # SEMOpx Market Data Utility

-SEMOpx provides day-ahead and intra-day electricity market trading for Ireland and Northern Ireland as part of the Single Electricity Market (SEM).
+SEMOpx provides day-ahead and intra-day electricity market trading for the Republic of Ireland and Northern Ireland as part of the Single Electricity Market (SEM).

-Power auctions are run in several forms varying from Day-ahead to three separate intra-day auctions.
+Power auctions are run in several forms varying from day-ahead to three separate intra-day auctions.
 The data in relation to these auctions is made available via reports from the [semopx.com](https://semopx.com) website and also via their API.

 This script implements the SEMOpx API and specifically targets the day-ahead (DA) data.
 When invoked, the script calls the API to first collect data on available DA reports for the specified ROI or NI market and then pulls that report data per given day.
-The data is converted fronm the SEMOpx format and written to JSONL files stored in a target directory.
+The data is converted from the SEMOpx format and written to JSONL files stored in a target directory.

 ## Usage
 ```